AnnaWilliford/SWC_Fall2019_test/Lesson2_IntroToR.md

     length(v) # what does this do?

-    str(v)    # tells you the structure of the object VERY USEFUL
+    str(v)    # tells you the structure of the object - VERY USEFUL useful function

     #view
     head(v, n=2) or head(v, 2) #look at the first 2 elements